docker-hy/docker-hy.github.io/docs/part-2/section-1.md

   Create a docker-compose.yml file that starts `devopsdockeruh/simple-web-service` and saves the logs into your filesystem.

-  Submit the docker-compose.yml, make sure that it works simply by running `docker compose up` if the log file exists.
+  Submit the docker-compose.yml, and make sure that it works simply by running `docker compose up` if the log file exists.

 :::